-The best sheep for conservation grazing are the heritage breeds being very hardy and able to withstand adverse weather conditions.
-They will eat rough grass, twigs and bramble that modern breeds won’t touch, preventing the scrub from taking over.
-Unlike modern sheep however, heritage breeds tend to be small and slower growing, many produce excellent meat and fleeces but because they grow slowly are not used commercially.
+The best sheep for conservation grazing are the heritage rare breeds being very hardy and able to withstand adverse weather conditions.
+They will eat rough grass, twigs and brambles that modern breeds won’t touch, preventing the scrub from taking over.
+Unlike modern sheep however, heritage breeds tend to be small and slower growing, many produce excellent meat and fleeces but because they grow slowly are no longer used commercially.
 Sadly many of these breeds are now disappearing and some are close to extinction.

-All of our hand spun yarn and every bear is made using 100% pure, undyed wool from these declining heritage breeds of British sheep.
+All of my hand spun yarn and every bear is made using 100% pure, undyed wool from these declining heritage breeds of British sheep.

 The sheep range from the tiny seaweed eating North Ronaldsay to the huge Wensleydale with its long, silky fleece.
 They come from the Scottish Islands, the Yorkshire Dales, the Welsh hills and of course the South Downs.

 Please click on the photos for more details.